7UKECREAT0R/MCCompiledSource/mc-compiled/mcc-cheatsheet.md

 		- `<coordinate: from x, from y, from z>`

 Give Effect to Entity
 : Gives the given entities a potion effect.
 Time and amplifier can be specified to further customize the potion effect.
-All potion effects can be cleared using 'effect \<selector\> clear'.
+All potion effects can be cleared using `effect <selector> clear`.
+- `effect`
 - in order:
 	- `<selector: entities>`
 	- one of: